 One unexpected benefit of the new seeds was that they were bland and distasteful to the birds and thus left undisturbed.

 With time, the formerly sparse ground became vast stretches of green.
 These were truly seeds that all soils loved.

 Not long after that, the sowers were named as having one of the fastest-growing fields in the land.
 Though the hybridizing produced quick results, no one mentioned that the vast majority of the plants were ornamentals and did not create any lasting fruit.
-But the blossoms were large, and they smelled nice, so everyone accepted that as a win.
+But the blossoms were large, and they smelled nice, so everyone defined those results as a win.

 The only place that the new seeds did not grow so well (and were, in fact, sometimes rejected) was in the good soil that had existed from the start.
 But since that plot made up the lowest percentage of the total amount of land, it was regarded as an unfortunate, but negligible loss.

 He who has ears, let him hear.